 Steve Jobs in a speech to Stanford said, “Don’t settle.”
 Your heart and natural passions will lead you in choosing a purpose and help to set goals in a systematic way.
 The Lord has put specific desires in your heart for a reason.
 Is there a particular demographic you are trying to reach?
 Single moms?
 Teenagers?
 Go with that.
 Let the Lord deliver people to you with a similar desire.
 That will help you figure out how to assemble a ministry (if there isn’t already one) and will help you fulfill the passions in your group.
 One word of caution: don’t take on your passion alone!
 That is the quickest road to burnout.
 Take a year and invest in others that have a similar interest who can help you with accomplishing it.

 Churches that are satisfied with status quo continue to do business as usual.
 Churches that create a culture entice people to come not only once but keep them coming back for more.

 Editor’s note: Michelle S. Lazurek is a pastor’s wife, bible teacher, mother, author and speaker.
 She gives discipleship tips on her weekly blog www.michellelazurek.com.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!